clorth0/Section-1/README.md

 ## Notes
 * If a CVE is not found in the KEV catalog, the title will be marked as "Not Found in KEV catalog".
 * The script does not require API keys, but support can be added easily.
 * For large datasets, NVD API rate limiting may increase runtime.
-A key-based approach is recommended for scale.